chriskeating/grammy-predictions/README.md

 ## Background

 I have a deep interest in audio and what attracts humans to different characteristics of songs and podcasts.
 I want to model those musical attributes and how those affect popularity in various ways.
-I brought together data from many different sources (webscraping, APIs, Spotify, Kaggle) and hope to bring a unique approach to measuring popularity and what causes it.
+I brought together data from many different sources (webscraping, APIs, Spotify, Genius, Kaggle) and hope to bring a unique approach to measuring popularity and what causes it.

+From that research, then we can make some predictions for the upcoming 2021 Grammy Awards based on past winners and the musical attributes of this year's nominees.

 <br>

 ## The Project
 Some skills I demonstrate in this project
   - cleaning and transforming messy data
-  - engineering features and bringing in data that does not seem to be related on its surface
+  - data modeling popularity (using regression) and genres (classification)
   - gleaning nonobvious insights based on subject matter expertise
-  - answering interesting questions
   - webscraping and utilizing APIs
+  - visualizing time series
+  - getting to the "so what" - moving from the data to decisions-making (in this case, making financial bets on the Grammy Awards)

 <br>